 The Bratz line of dolls was eventually reduced to either Cloe & Yasmin (Or Closmin) or clones of Cloe and Yasmin with the occasional different girl after every 7-9 lines because Cloe and Yasmin were the best selling dolls.

 The Avatar: The Last Airbender action figure line never feature a single female character, not even the ones on the main cast.
 Even Jet, a male character who appeared in about five episodes before dying, got an action figure.
 Apparently it was based on the idea that female action figures wouldn't sell.
 The Legend of Korra, a Sequel Series with a female lead, doesn't have a toyline at all.

 Over in Executive Meddling/Anime, it's mentioned that the Dub Name Change of Gundam units such as the God Gundam and Devil Gundam was mandated by Sunrise/Bandai.
 The reason for it was because of the toys.
 You see, when the initial sets of Mobile Suit Gundam Wing figurines came out, they had left the names alone.
 When Walmart stores got shipments of the figures, they were appalled at one of the figures - Gundam Deathscythe Hell.
 Being a family-friendly store, Walmart ordered every last Deathscythe Hell figure returned to Bandai.
 Bandai fixed this by renaming it "Deathscythe H".

-Ironic enough, the ''Endless Waltz" kits sold in Japan did the opposite way for the said Gundam: It's named "D-Hell" in packaging.
+Ironic enough, the ''Endless Waltz" kits sold in Japan went the opposite way for said Gundam: It's named "D-Hell" on the packaging.